Emanuel-de-Jong/Soundsphere-DJMAX-Skin-Settings/settings/settings/bin/Debug/netcoreapp3.1/README.txt

+IV. troubleshooting
+Most often, the problem has one of the following causes:
+- You are not playing in 1920 x 1080
+- A file is missing or named incorrectly (including json files)
+- You haven't used settings.exe after changing a name or position something If you are still having problems, you can contact us via discord.

-IV.
-End note
+V. End note
 You should know enough to start using the skin now.
-If you run into any trouble or find a bug, you can contact us via discord.
+If you find any bugs or want to help with the skin, you can contact us via discord.
 Thank you for using our skin and have a good time playing!